Work with Insight or Text test objects

 Modify the test object's ClickPoint.
 This is the location to click in the control when running a test object method on it.

-A new test object is added to the object repository, under the test object that represents the application or window that contains the control or text.
-The selected image is saved with the test object.
+A new test object is added with the selected image to the object repository, under the test object that represents the application or window that contains the control or text.

 - An Insight object is named InsightObject, and the saved image is used to identify the control in the application.

-- For a Text object, UFT One uses OCR to extract the text from the image and save it in the test object.
-The test object name is then based on the extracted text, and the text is used to identify the relevant text in the application.
+For a Text object, UFT One uses OCR to extract the text from the image and save it in the text property of the object.
+The test object name is based on the extracted text, and the text is used to identify the relevant text in the application.

 Define a new Text test object